CUAnschutzBDC/slurm_snakemake/README.md

 # Analysis pipelines
 Writen by Kristen Wells

-A collection of snakemake pipelines to analyze RNA datasets.
+A collection of snakemake pipelines to analyze omics datasets.
 Current pipelines include:

 * A scRNA-sequencing pipeline that analyzed 10x genomics datasets.
 Can be used with scRNA-seq, scCITE-seq, scVDJ-seq, and hashtagging (and any combination of those).
 * A basic bulk RNA-sequencing pipeline that includes options for trimming (cutadapt, bbduk or none).
 The pipeline includes alignment with star and read counting with FeatureCounts.
+This pipeline will output a quality Rmarkdown as the final step.
-* A pipieline to subset fastq files into smaller chunks.
+* A pipeline to process ChIP-seq data that includes options for trimming (cutadapt, bbduk, or none).
+The pipeline includes alignment iwth bowtie2, peak calling with Macs2 and initial analysis with diffbind.
+This pipeline will output a quality Rmarkdown as the final step.

 Pipelines that will be added soon include:
-* A bulk RNA-seq pipeline that is capable of analyzing NET seq data with or without spikie ins.
+* An ATAC-seq pipeline

-All snakemake pipelines presented here work best when run on an lsf cluster.
+Snakemake pipelines here were written to work on a slurm cluster but should be easily ported to other systems.
+All pipelines rely on docker and singularity images.

 Snakemake must be installed to use these pipelines.